Toledo Free Press

 The Toledo Free Press was a weekly newspaper which was published from 2005 to 2015 in Toledo, Ohio.
+It was relaunched in 2024 as an online-only publication at the same Web address.

 History

 It was founded in March 2005 by Thomas Pounds, a veteran administrator of daily newspapers in Toledo and Pittsburgh, Pennsylvania.
 On March 10, 2010, the paper added a Wednesday edition called the Toledo Free Press STAR, that was only available on newsstands throughout Northwest Ohio.
 The second edition focuses "on local arts and sports with a comprehensive calendar of events."